Japanese Knotweed - Fallopia japonica

 Habitat and Physical Characteristics:

-The ability of Japanese Knotweed to grow asexually from root pieces is what makes it so difficult to control.
-Any method of control that only removes the surface portion of the plant will fail, as the rhizomes will remain underground.
-This method may even cause the plant to grow back stronger (SISI, n.d.).
+The ability of Japanese knotweed to grow asexually from root pieces is what makes it so difficult to control.
+Any method of control that only removes the surface portion of the plant will fail, as the rhizomes will remain underground, and this method may even cause the plant to grow back stronger (SISI, n.d.).
 The only effective method is to inject the plant with herbicide over multiple years, a process which takes up to half a decade to be fully effective (SISI, n.d.).

 fig.1: Japanese Knotweed growing through brick paving (Brindle, 2023)